nccgroup/reactor/docs/source/introduction.rst

 will upload a traceback message to ``reactor_metadata`` and if ``notify_email`` is set, send an email notification.
 The rule will no longer be run until either Reactor restarts or the rule file has been modified.
 This defaults to True.

-..
-TODO these are out of date!
-Check with latest ElastAlert

-``show_disabled_rules``: If true, Reactor show the disable rules' list when finishes the execution.
-This defaults to True.

 ``notifiers``: Optional; A dictionary of notifier names to configuration.
 For more information see :ref:`Notifiers <configure_notifiers>`